 Obagi Tretinoin Cream

-Our primary treatment for hyperpigmentation is the renowned Obagi Tretinoin cream.
+Our primary treatment for hyperpigmentation is the world renowned Obagi Tretinoin cream.
 Tretinoin is a powerful retinoid that’s known for its effectiveness in brightening the skin and reducing the appearance of dark spots and discolouration.
 It is up to 20x stronger than Retinol.
 Even when used alone, it can greatly improve hyperpigmentation.
-It also has anti-ageing and Acne reducing effects.
-Tretinoin is safe to and can be used indefinitely as long as you’re not allergic, pregnant or breastfeeding.
+It also has anti-ageing and Acne treating effects.
+Tretinoin is safe to and can be used long term as long as you’re not allergic, pregnant or breast feeding.

-In cases of more extensive hyperpigmentation, we may recommend adding Hydroquinone in the form of Obagi Clear or Blender Rx for a short period.
-Hydroquinone is a prescription skincare product that suppresses excess melanin production.
-It is used to lighten pigmentation and produce a more even skin tone.
+In cases of more severe hyperpigmentation, we may recommend adding Hydroquinone in the form of Obagi Clear or Blender Rx for a short period.
+Hydroquinone is a prescription skincare product that prevents excess melanin production.
+When used in the right cases, it lightens pigmentation and produces a more even skin tone.
 When used alongside Tretinoin, it can can tackle more widespread hyperpigmentation to help you achieve a brighter and more radiant complexion.

 Nu Derm System

-For more severe and widespread cases of hyperpigmentation, we also offer the Obagi Nu Derm skin transformation system.
+For more severe and wide spread cases of hyperpigmentation, we also offer the Obagi Nu Derm skin transformation system.
 This kit contains a 7-step skincare routine which when used alongside Tretinoin can reduce hyperpigmentation, signs of ageing as well as skin texture.
-Upon completion of the kit, you can maintain and build on your progress with just Tretinoin as your skin pigmentation treatment.
+Upon finishing the kit, you can maintain and build on your progress with just Tretinoin as your skin pigmentation treatment.

-The Obagi-C system is designed to address moderate-to-severe hyperpigmentation.
+The Obagi-C system is designed to address moderate to severe hyperpigmentation.
 It contains hydroquinone and Vitamin C which when used alongside Tretinoin provide a powerful pigmentation treatment.
-It will gradually lighten dark spots and uneven patches of skin and results can be maintained with using Tretinoin alone.
+Over time, it will lighten dark spots and uneven patches of skin.
+Most people can then maintain results with using Tretinoin alone.

 Skin Brightening Add-On Products

 Alongside these treatments, we provide add-on products like Obagi Professional-C Serum and Exfoderm exfoliating acid.
-Professional-C Serum enhances your skin’s radiance, while Exfoderm aids in the exfoliation process, promoting a smoother and more even skin tone.
+Professional-C Serum boosts your skin’s radiance, while Exfoderm aids in the exfoliation process, to promote a smoother and more even skin tone.